Donkey Kong Country: Design

-Characters
+Characters and story

 Kevin Bayliss was in charge of redesigning Donkey Kong.
 He wanted a character that looked believable and could perform animations like pounding his chest.
 His initial design was blocky and muscular to make Donkey Kong easy to animate, but it became more cartoonish when Nintendo faxed reference material.
 Some of Bayliss' designs were in the style of his Battletoads work, and the final design's eyes came from those of the Battletoads.
 Miyamoto provided some suggestions, including the red tie, but left the design's specifics to Bayliss.

 Because Donkey Kong did not have much of an established universe, Rare was free to expand it with new characters.
-Mayles conceived Diddy as a redesign of Donkey Kong Jr. Unlike the original Donkey Kong Jr., Rare did not want Diddy to share his build with Donkey Kong, so they based him on a spider monkey and made him agile to give him distinct moves.
-Nintendo considered the redesign too great a departure and asked it to be reworked or presented as a new character.
+Mayles conceived Diddy as a redesign of Donkey Kong Jr., and Bayliss designed him.
+Unlike the original Donkey Kong Jr., Rare did not want Diddy to share his build with Donkey Kong, so Bayliss based the design on a spider monkey and made him agile to give him distinct moves.
+The redesign was also motivated by Bayliss' distaste for Donkey Kong Jr. Nintendo considered the redesign too great a departure and asked it to be reworked or presented as a new character.
 Mayles felt the redesign suited the updated Donkey Kong universe, so he chose to make it a new character.
-Naming the character was a challenge, and Rare dropped their preferred "Dinky Kong" due to legal problems.
+Naming the character was a challenge; considered names included "Diet Donkey Kong", "Donkey Kong Lite", and "Titchy Kong".
+Rare settled on "Dinky", but ultimately changed it to "Diddy" due to legal problems.

 Rare staff spent hours at the nearby Twycross Zoo recording gorillas for reference, which they described as "a complete waste of time".
 They found their movements unsuitable for a fast game and their noises too quiet to be captured by a microphone, so they based Donkey Kong's running animation on a horse's gallop and had programmer Mark Betteridge provide Donkey and Diddy's voice clips.
 Rare positioned Cranky Kong as the original Donkey Kong character from the arcade games but avoided mentioning this in the game and marketing materials out of fear that Nintendo would disapprove of the idea, though it was mentioned in the instruction manual.
-The antagonists, the Kremlings, were recycled from a cancelled Rare game.
+Rare created each character using Donkey Kong's model as a base and made the Kong designs consistent to reflect that they were relatives.

+All story drafts centered on the theft of Donkey Kong's banana hoard.
+According to Mayles, the team pitched the Super Mario character Wario as the antagonist, but Nintendo asked them to use original characters.
+They recycled the Kremlings from Johnny Blastoff and the Kremling Armada, a cancelled Monkey Island-style adventure game.
+Their name is a play on the Moscow Kremlin.
 Rare's initial story was extensive and spanned 15 pages, but Nintendo had it condensed to fit into an instruction manual.